 This is how you can optimize your content for blogs.
-For websites and landing pages you need to be direct and crisp with your notion to rank high.
+You need to be direct and crisp with your notion for websites and landing pages to rank high.

 For instance, if you are running an online shoe store.
 Your website domain and landing page link should include your brand name and product.

-This will increase your chances to rank higher.
+This will increase your chances of ranking higher.

-Along with this, you need to add adjectives that can attract the consumers such as ‘affordable, trendy, sporty or phrases like ‘buy cheap shoes at the best prices.’
+You must also add adjectives that attract consumers, such as ‘affordable, trendy, and sporty or phrases like ‘buy cheap shoes at the best prices.’

-This is how when a user searches for ‘affordable shoes, cheap shoe prices, or best prices for shoes’, your brand will pop up.
+When a user searches for ‘affordable shoes, cheap shoe prices, or best prices for shoes,’ your brand will pop up.

 Imagine if you were planning to buy a watch.

-The rankings show you this amazing website that is optimized and has all the necessary elements and interesting blogs too.
+The rankings show you this amazing optimized website with all the necessary elements and interesting blogs.

-However, it was last updated 3 months ago.
+However, it was last updated three months ago.
 The general thought would be that they might not be looking to sell their products.

 This is where the key element of consistency shines.
 You cannot just create an engaging website without actually engaging with it.

-You need to plan your next content marketing strategy once you are halfway done with the previous one.
+You must plan your next content marketing strategy once you are halfway done with the previous one.

-The change of design and interface you experience on the websites for brands such as Zara, Sephora, and H&M are not created overnight.
+The change of design and interface you experience on brands such as Zara, Sephora, and H&M websites are not created overnight.

 The marketing teams plan their content according to the new collection or upcoming events like the Christmas months before.

-Hence, to create relevant content and brand reputation in the market you need to come up with impactful content consistently.
+Hence, to create relevant content and a brand reputation in the market, you must consistently create impactful content.

-This notion is debatable for a few brands but all-in-all Native Ads are a great source of attracting leads and potential consumers.
+This notion is debatable for a few brands, but Native Ads are a great source of attracting leads and potential consumers.

-To give a brief, native advertising is paid promotion of your brand on various digital platforms.
+To summarize, native advertising is paid promotion of your brand on various digital platforms.

 For instance, the small yellow icon at the start of a link on Google that says ‘AD’ is a paid promotion.
 Chances are you have clicked on an ad link a million times.

-Instagram also promotes paid posts and stories which you might have engaged with a lot of times.
+Instagram also promotes paid posts and stories you might have often engaged with.

 Native advertising is a transition from banner advertising.
 However, here you can analyze;